Back to Basics-Homemade Focaccia Bread Recipe (Modify with Cherry Tomatoes + Bocconcini)

 A good bread recipe should be a staple in every recipe box!
 Learn how to make homemade foccaccia bread and modify it with flavors like cherry tomatoes and bocconcini

 A good bread recipe is a recipe box staple.
-I’m always tempted by the beautiful, fluffy loaves of focaccia bread at the bakery… topped with cloves of garlic, olives, sundried tomatoes, sea salt and other delicious toppings, these beautiful loaves always wind up making their way into my grocery cart.
+Whenever I walk by the bakery, I’m always tempted by the beautiful, fluffy loaves of focaccia bread topped with cloves of garlic, olives, sun-dried tomatoes, sea salt and other delicious toppings.
+Not surprisingly, these beautiful loaves always wind up making their way into my grocery cart.

 A few of my favorite toppings are: